Kurt-Yu/LeetCode-Notes/README.md

 # LeetCode Notes

-This is my notes for solving leetcode problems.
+This repository includes some notes about typical algorithmatic questions I found on Leetcode.